devzendo/transputer-emulator/README.md

 This is a portable, open source emulator of the 32-bit Inmos T414/T800/T801/T805 Transputer family, and a host/file I/O Server that interfaces it to a host OS, providing boot/debug/IO facilities.

-It runs on Apple macOS (From El Capitan to Catalina), Windows 10, CentOS 7.6, Ubuntu 16.04/18.04 and Raspbian Stretch.
+It runs on Apple macOS (From El Capitan to Catalina), Windows 10, CentOS 7.6, Ubuntu 16.04/18.04, Linux Mint 21.2, and Raspbian Stretch.
+An embedded version of the emulator component is also available for the Raspberry Pi Pico.

 It is part of the [Parachute Project](https://devzendo.github.io/parachute).